 How is a mock trial selected for my tour?

 We generally select a mock trial for your students to perform based on the law lesson topic you select.
 Once you select a lesson, you will receive an email with a brief description of your trial and a list of speaking roles.
-We ask that you select your best readers as it makes the trial go more smoothly.
+We ask that you assign your speaking roles before you arrive at the Bar and that you select your best readers, as it makes the trial go more smoothly.
 Students not assigned roles will serve as jurors.

 How long does a Beginning Lawyer have to complete TILPP?